kubos/kubos/docs/deep-dive/apis/device-api-guide.rst

 This makes the codebase much more maintainable and reduces the amount of effort required for a service developer to navigate between APIs.

-In addition to mimicing existing APIs, please refer to the :doc:`kubos-standards` doc for more specific coding rules.
+In addition to mimicing existing APIs, please refer to the :doc:`../../contributing/kubos-standards` doc for more specific coding rules.

 Documentation
 -------------